Cite Entry

 E-text Readings:

-The readings are the following edited versions in these textbooks:
+The readings are from the following edited versions in these textbooks:

 Reading for Philosophical Inquiry Textbook HTML version